- Frequently Asked Questions

 What units do you use on your website?

 We generally use US customary units, except when noted otherwise.
-Icon sizes are given in inches.
-Incense is given in ounces and grams.
+Icon dimensions are given in inches.
+Incense is weighed in ounces and grams.

 - 1 inch = 2.54 cm